tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Customizing Rooms
 '''''''''''''''''
 Rooms can be modified by setting different sizes to different panes.
-When "Room Editing Mode" is active, windows can be pulled out to an undocked position and floating windows can be docked.
+When "Room Editing Mode" is active, panes can be pulled out to become floating windows and floating windows can be docked as panes.

-While "Room Edting Mode", windows can be resized and new floating windows can bea added by using the Windows menu.
+While "Room Edting Mode" is locked, panes can be resized and new floating windows can be added by using the Windows menu.

 .. tip:: **To resize a pane in the room:**